Last Chance Approaches to Claim $950 Million in 2012 Tax Refunds

 More than 1 million taxpayers nationwide will lose potential refunds if they don’t file by April 18

 April 18 is not just the deadline to file 2015 tax returns.
 It is also the last chance for taxpayers to claim a refund for 2012.
 The IRS estimates more than 1 million taxpayers nationwide could claim more than $950 million in refunds for 2012, an average of $916 per tax return.
-If they do not file by April 18, they forfeit their 2012 refund.
+If they do not file by the April 18 tax filing deadline, they forfeit their 2012 refund.
 H&R Block (NYSE: HRB), the world’s largest consumer tax services provider, also offers a free Second Look to taxpayers who may have left money on the table in their 2012, 2013, 2014 or even their 2015 returns.

 “Taxpayers can leave money on the table when they have a life change and don’t know how it impacts their tax situation.
 But taxpayers also miss out on refunds simply by not filing a return,” said Kathy Collins, H&R Block’s chief marketing officer.
-“Even if a taxpayer doesn’t have to file a return, they still may be entitled to a refund.”
+“Even if a taxpayer doesn’t have to file a return, they still may be entitled to a tax refund.”

 Non-filers could miss thousands of dollars in refunds